Buildings and Structures at Risk

 The current situation

-New entries are added to the Register every year so that the overall number of buildings and structures at risk has only fallen to 1,101 from 1,428.
+We add new entries to the Register every year, which is why the overall number of buildings and structures at risk has only fallen to 1,090 from 1,428.

-Over half (55%) of the buildings or structures on the Register are not capable of economic use.
-From medieval ruins to redundant bridges and mausoleums, these national treasures lack an economic incentive for owners to care for them.
+Over half (54%) of the buildings or structures on the Register are not capable of economic use.
+From medieval ruins to redundant bridges and cemetery monuments, these national treasures lack an economic incentive for owners to care for them.
 In these circumstances our grants and those of our partners are critical.

 For those buildings and structures which are capable of beneficial use Historic England collects information on the 'conservation deficit'.
 This is the funding gap between the cost of repairs and the end value of a building.